cavebeat/gandi-live-dns/README.md

 ```
 */5 * * * * /root/gandi-live-dns-master/src/gandi-live-dns.py >/dev/null 2>&1
 ```

+### Run with Docker

+Use the docker file to build the image.
+With docker, the script will run every 3600 seconds.
+(This value can be changed in the Dockerfile.

 ### Limitations
 The XML-RPC API has a limit of 30 requests per 2 seconds, so i guess it's safe to update 25 subdomains at once with the REST API.